 With climate change directly impacting the scarcity of many raw materials it’s important that manufacturers do what they can to help combat climate change.
 Sustainability has also become a huge part of the consumer journey.

 Sustainability became a trend in the late 1980s and has only grown in prominence since.
 Governments and leading organisations offer incentives and accreditations to companies that act towards increasing their environmental friendliness, and consumers look for accreditation symbols on the products that they consider buying.

 Though a large part of sustainable practice has been focused on packaging, it’s also important for manufacturers to consider how their process impacts the environment.
 Process industries that have yet to begin pigging may still use large quantities of water and chemicals for cleaning procedures, carbon emissions can be significant, and there are environmental downfalls to waste treatment and disposal.

 When a company begins pigging their environmental ratings nearly always go up: water and chemical usage in cleaning procedures decreases as manufacturers can accurately measure the amount of water and chemicals required for cleaning; carbon emissions decrease (see our Carbon-Zero report for more information); and there’s less effluent to be transported, treated, and disposed of.

 Find Out More

-If you would like to improve your efficiency, profitability, and sustainability through pigging and liquid product recovery solutions then please contact the process system experts.
+If you would like to improve your efficiency, profitability, and sustainability through pigging and liquid product recovery solutions then please contact the product recovery experts.
 Our friendly and knowledgeable pigging experts will be more than happy to discuss your project in further detail.

-If you would like more information on pigging, including guides and FAQs, then please visit HPS Pigging System Resources.
+If you would like more information on pigging, including guides and FAQs, then please visit the Pigging System Resources section of our website.